8ude/UG212_AudioForGames_Fall21/README.md

 If it's a build, try to make both Win and Mac builds.
 Compress the whole build (the exe, data folder, and any additional files that Unity makes).
 If you're having issues making builds, get a few minutes of gameplay capture and upload that.

-Project 1 - 2D reskin part 2
+PROJECT 1 - 2D reskin part 2
 ------
 Due Monday, October 25 at 4 pm Eastern